 Don't worry, though.
 You don't need to buy that fancy remote to get those features.
 You can instead download the Roku app on Android or iOS and get all of them.The app is responsive and connects to the TV very easily.
 The audio lag when using the private listening feature on the phone isn't noticeable, just make sure to keep a good Wi-Fi connection to avoid any issues.

 When you first boot up the TCL smart TVs, you're greeted with what they call the home page.
 Unlike most other manufacturers, TCL brings you straight to your inputs before anything else.
 Since the smart features are only one button press away, it's quite intuitive.

 The search feature works much like the feed, except user-driven instead of automated.
 It allows you to search through all types of contents as well as find apps and channels in one go.
 For example: if you look for "Willis," it will find movies and shows containing that word as well as apps.
 Even within streaming apps like Netflix.

 Roku Remote App

 One of the best features of the Roku platform is its remote app you can find on both iOS and Android.
-It's capable of doing all that the smart remote found with the UP130 can do and more, so it's quite fully featured.
+It's capable of doing everything that the smart remote found with the P607 can do and more, so it's quite fully featured.